-The New Age Propensities of Bethel Church’s Bill Johnson is our newest Lighthouse Trails Print Booklet Tract.
-The Booklet Tract is 18 pages long and sells for $1.95 for single copies.
+The New Age Propensities of Bethel Church’s Bill Johnson is our newest Lighthouse Trails Print Booklet.
+The Booklet is 18 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
 To order copies of The New Age Propensities of Bethel Church’s Bill Johnson, click here.

 The New Age Propensities of Bethel Church’s Bill Johnson